-As schools begin to wrap up another academic year, exploring the details behind a school’s success stories can be helpful in planning your next educational step.
+Exploring the details behind a school’s success can be helpful in planning your next educational step.

 For some schools, preparing students for success outside of the classroom includes focusing on their spiritual growth.
 "Kennedy Catholic High School is Northern Westchester’s premiere college-preparatory high school, serving young people from the surrounding region,” Fred Compton, director of advancement, explains.
 “Kennedy Catholic follows a rigorous Regents curriculum, while also training students in the sound doctrine of Catholic faith — a combination that makes students well-prepared not only for college, but also for a successful life.
 Kennedy Catholic offers academics, fine arts, and athletics that equip students with the exceptional strengths colleges value."

 As Darrow School states, “Private school is expensive, but the cost of a negative school experience is significantly higher.
 At The Darrow School, we inspire students to engage because when students participate directly in their own education, success is inevitable.
 Once they experience the value this engagement has for others, they become motivated to participate even more.
 This is how we develop young people into collaborative problem solvers.
 This is daring.
 This is Darrow.
 Visit www.darrowschool.org to learn more.”

 Bringing the world to students and students to the world